So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 Once an invoice is overdue, you should be firm about the fact that it is overdue and your customer needs to pay you.
 However, don’t be rude because it might mean that they are less likely to pay you.

-Ensure that your overdue invoice payment email reminder is:
+Ensure that your overdue invoice payment email reminder:

 - Firm but does not personally target your customer